Vanshika-004/intern-project/README.md

 ## Overview

 This project demonstrates the complete simulation of a 2-wheel differential drive robot using ROS 2 and Gazebo.
-It involves robot modeling, obstacle-filled environment simulation, real-time path planning, and SLAM-based mapping—all within a ROS 2 framework.
+It involves robot modeling, obstacle-filled environment simulation, real-time path planning, and SLAM-based mapping-all within a ROS 2 framework.
 The goal is to enable the robot to autonomously navigate through an unknown environment using onboard sensors and planning algorithms.

 ### Robot & Simulation Setup